simple-uploader/Uploader/README.md

 #### Events

 * `.fileSuccess(rootFile, file, message, chunk)` A specific file was completed.
-First argument `file` is instance of `Uploader.File`, second argument `message` contains server response.
+First argument `rootFile` is the root `Uploader.File` instance which contains or equal the completed file, second argument `file` argument is instance of `Uploader.File` too, it's the current completed file object, third argument `message` contains server response.
 Response is always a string.
-Third argument `chunk` is instance of `Uploader.Chunk`.
+Fourth argument `chunk` is instance of `Uploader.Chunk`.
 You can get response status by accessing xhr object `chunk.xhr.status`.
 * `.fileComplete(rootFile)` A root file(Folder) was completed.
 * `.fileProgress(rootFile, file, chunk)` Uploading progressed for a specific file.